LukeMoody01/mason_bricks/bricks/model/README.md

 A brick to create your model with properties and all the supporting methods, copyWith, to/from json, equatable and more!

-This brick supports custom types!
-(But not custom List Types... yet!)
+This brick supports custom types and custom lists!

 ## How to use 🚀